programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 ```

 What do you see?
 You should see a lot of texts.
-Congratulations!
+Congratulations.
 This is your first data view.
 You are using the Europeana API already.

 If you use the latest Firefox, you may see more organised structured data.
 If you use Internet Explorer or others, you may get a message (below).
 In this case, save the file and open it in a text editor (such as Notepad or Atom).

 {% include figure.html filename="IEmessage.jpg" caption="Save the JSON file, if it does not work on your browser" %}

-API is so easy!
-So, let’s have a look at what you type (sample 1).
+Let’s have a look at what you type (sample 1).
 It is just a URL.
 Exactly the same as what you do when viewing a website.
 For example, to see Europeana website, you type a URL [https://www.europeana.eu](https://www.europeana.eu).
 There are some difference, though.
 You use your API key after `wskey=`, which means your personalised access to this web address.
 It is followed by `query=London`.
 You are right.
 We are querying the Europeana database and your search keyword is “London”.
 Europeana offers different types of APIs, but we use the search API for this tutorial.

 {% include figure.html filename="JSON.jpg" caption="Untidy JSON data structure (raw data) in Chrome" %}